Node and component

 We mentioned earlier that the component based development achieves feature extensions by combination.
 The following picture shows how Node and Sprite component combine their properties.

 The property of Color and Opacity in the above picture have direct influence on rendering of Sprite component.
 Color and opacity can also influence the display of Label component.

 These two properties will multiply with the image of rendering component to determine each pixel's color and opacity.
 In addition, the Opacity property will cascade on a child node and easily achieve the fade in and fade out effect of a set of node contents by altering the

 We can add multiple components to one node so that we can extend features to the element.
 In the example above, we can continue to select the

 New Sprite node, click the Add component button at the bottom of the Properties panel and select

 Add UI component/Button to add a Button component.

 Then set the Button component according to the following picture (the actual color attribute can be set freely according to your own taste):

-Next, click the operation preview button on the toolbar and hover the mouse over the image in the browser operation window.
-You can then see the color of the image changes which means the adding of the Button component to the node has taken effect!
+Next, click the Preview button on the toolbar and hover the mouse over the sprite image in the browser window.
+You can then see the color of the image changes which means the Button component on the node has taken effect!

-In the above example, we first combined the Sprite component with the node which led us to the scene image that could designate the resource for the rendering image.
-Then we could display this image in different ways by altering the node attributes like scale and color.
-Next we could even add a Button component to the node so that it could react according to the different statuses of the button (normal, hover, down, etc.).
+In the above example, we first attached Sprite component to the node which led us to the image rendered in scene.
+Then we can display this image in different ways by altering the node properties like Scale and Color.
+Next we can even add a Button component to the node so that it could react to mouse event and show different state of the button (normal, hover, down, etc.).
 This is the component based development workflow in Cocos Creator.
-We can use this method to combine different functions within a node to achieve a series of complicated targets, such as a character's mobile attack controls, auto scrolling of background images, layouts of UI elements, interaction functions and so on.
+We can use this method to combine different functions within a node to achieve a series of complicated goal, such as a character's move and attack controls, auto scrolling of background images, layouts of UI elements, user interactions and so on.